Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

+Each $\alpha(0)$ is the solution of Eqs.~\eqref{eqs:TWA} having been obtained by evolving Eqs.~\eqref{eqs:TWA} for a time long enough for the average to have reached the steady state. $\alpha(\tau)$ is then computed integrating Eqs.~\eqref{eqs:TWA} for a time $\tau$.
+Each replica $\tilde{\alpha}(\tau)$ is obtained by initializing $\tilde{\alpha}(0) = \alpha(0) + \varepsilon$ and evolving for the same time $\tau$ Eqs.~\eqref{eqs:TWA} using the \textit{same} noise extracted to evolve $\alpha(\tau)$. $\langle\,\cdot\,\rangle$ denotes the average over many independent Wigner trajectories.
+We then compute the $L^2$ distance between the solutions $\alpha$ and $\tilde{\alpha}$, defined as

-Results are reported in Fig.~\ref{fig:TWA} for the first cavity.
-The quantity $D_{\rm ss}$ is computed by averaging over $1000$ independent Wigner trajectories.
-The region characterized by $D_{\rm ss} \simeq 1$ matches the quantum chaotic region characterized by super-Poissonian fluctuations and extends slightly beyond the classical region exhibiting $\Lambda_{\rm max} \ge 0$.
+Results for $D_{\rm ss}(\tau)$ are reported in Fig.~\ref{fig:TWA} for the second cavity.
+The region characterized by $D_{\rm ss}(\tau) \simeq 1$ matches the quantum chaotic region characterized by super-Poissonian fluctuations and extends slightly beyond the classical region exhibiting $\Lambda_{\rm max} \ge 0$.
 However, similarly to the mean-field analysis, also the semi-classical approach fails to predict chaos in the quantum chaotic region characterized by sub-Poissonian fluctuations.

-This finding provides final evidence to the fact that this kind of steady-state quantum chaos is an emergent feature of driven-dissipative bosonic systems, lacking any classical or semi-classical counterparts.
+This finding provides further evidence that steady-state quantum chaos can be an emergent feature of driven-dissipative bosonic systems, lacking classical or semi-classical counterparts.
 It demonstrates the unique nature of DQC, and highlights its fundamental difference from quantum chaos in Hamiltonian systems.